VanHulleOne/SciSlice/README.md

 * [Misc](#misc-parameters)<br/>
 * [Printer](#printer-parameters)<br/>

-Parameters which are in Python lists [enclosed in square brackets] can very varied between either parts or layers depending on which parameter set they are located.
-For **_part parameters_** _the longest list determines_ **_how many_** _parts are printed_
-all other parameters a cycled until the longest list is exhausted.
-For layer parameters the parameters are cycled until the specified number of layers have been printed.
+Parameters types are indicated after the name of the parameter.
+Types [enclosed in square brackets] can be lists, comma or space separated.
+For **_part parameters_** _the longest list determines_ **_how many_** _parts are printed_ all other parameters are cycled, one for each part, until the longest list is exhausted.
+For layer parameters the parameters are cycled layer by layer until the specified number of layers have been printed.

 ### Part Parameters
 Part parameters are parameters that are constant throughout a single part but can change between parts (except for outline).
 The longest list of part parameters determines how many parts will be created.
 The part parameters are:<br/>
 * outline<br/>
+* stl_file<br/>
 * solidity ratio<br/>
 * print speed (mm/min)<br/>
 * shift X<br/>